Fellowship of Reconciliation (United States): Origins in World War I and activities through the 1940s

 FOR in the USA was formed initially in opposition to the entry of the United States into World War I. The American Civil Liberties Union developed out of FOR's conscientious objectors program and the Emergency Committee for Civil Liberties.

 In 1918, FOR and the American Federation of Labor formed Brookwood Labor College, which lasted until 1937.
 Also in January 1918, FOR began publication of The World Tomorrow, with Norman Thomas as its first editor.

 National Secretary Paul Jones wrote in 1921 that the Fellowship of Reconciliation was established as one vehicle to aid in the application of Christian principles to "every problem of life."
 In addition to the impossibility of harmonizing war with "the way of Christ," Jones stated that members of the organization had come to believe in the parallel necessity of a "reorganization of Society as will establish it on a Christian basis, so that no individual may be exploited for the profit or pleasure of another."
 Rather than the FOR itself serving as the primary fulcrum for this activity, "in general the members of the Fellowship endeavor to work out their aims through existing organizations and discussion," Jones noted.

 John Nevin Sayre was active in FOR between 1924 and 1967, and was its chairman from 1935 to 1940.

 From 1935 onwards, the US branch of FOR published a magazine, Fellowship.
 Fellowship's contributors included Mohandas Gandhi, Vera Brittain, Norman Thomas, Oswald Garrison Villard, E. Stanley Jones, Walter P. Reuther and Muriel Lester.

-In 1947, FOR and the Congress of Racial Equality, or CORE, which had been founded by FOR staffers James Farmer and George Houser along with Bernice Fisher, sponsored the Journey of Reconciliation, the first Freedom Ride against southern segregation in the wake of the Supreme Court's 1946 Irene Morgan decision.
+In 1947, FOR and the Congress of Racial Equality, or CORE, which had been founded by FOR staffers James Farmer and George Houser along with Bernice Fisher, sponsored the Journey of Reconciliation, the first Freedom Ride against southern segregation.
+It was organised to test compliance with Morgan v.
+Virginia (1946), in which the Supreme Court held that racial segregation on interstate buses was unconstitutional.